 Collecting from a depot

-Pros: can collect at your own convenience (to a degree, they’re not a storage service: talking days not weeks here!); often significantly cheaper; some unloading situations may suit the stove already being on a trailer (where you’re going to be otherwise needing to ramp the stove up into your house or on to a deck, can be great to ramp straight down from a trailer or ute).
+Pros: can collect at your own convenience (to a degree, they’re not a storage service: talking days not weeks here!); often significantly cheaper; some unloading situations may suit the stove already being on a trailer (where you’re going to be otherwise needing to ramp the stove up into your house or on to a deck, can be great to ramp straight down from a trailer or ute instead).

 Cons: stove is not at your house; need a trailer; nearest depot to you might be a really long way away; still have to get it off the trailer at the other end.

 You will need: access to a trailer, ute or equivalent; some strapping to secure it down with; waterproof coverings in case of adverse weather conditions.
 Oh, and be sure that your stove is actually available for collection!
 We’ll have supplied you with tracking, but don’t race off to pick it up immediately on seeing it ‘At Depot’ – they will give you a call once it is ready for collection (if you’ve seen it’s arrived, and they seem to be taking a while to get in touch with you, feel free to phone your local depot and check up, quoting your tracking number).

 You must always first check in at your depot’s reception, even when you can see the stove sitting out in the freight bay.
 They’ll normally assign a forklift driver to you – who will direct you where to park and so on and will then simply lower the stove on your deck for you.
 End 2021: COVID times – they probably get you to phone them from your vehicle on arrival, and direct you someplace for it all to be done without contact – if you are reading this from the future, and COVID is no longer a thing, remind me to remove this note from the article!